 A local variable is a variable created inside a procedure.
 It is created at runtime inside the stack of the function.
 The variable is only accessible within the procedure and the variable name is not subject to name collision with variable names outside of the procedure.
-This means that, for example, a local variable foo created inside a procedure is different from a variable foo created outside of the procedure and both variables have independent content.
-A local variable is created with the foo created like any other variable.
+This means that, for example, a local variable f{00} created inside a procedure is different from a variable f{00} created outside of the procedure and both variables have independent content.
+A local variable is created with the set Tcl keyword like any other variable.